manulorente/AudioEffects-firmware/README.md

 # AudioEffects-firmware
- Chorus and Tremolo effects implementation in DSK6713 DSP.
+ Chorus and Tremolo effects C implementation in DSK6713 DSP.